 What is a Nightshade Free Diet?

 A nightshade free diet is just that, a diet free of nightshades.
+That means a diet free from the following foods:

 - Potatoes (not sweet potatoes)